Many runners look for a simple answer.

 But there isn’t one number that works for everyone.

-the same run can feel different — and your heart rate will reflect that
+Because of that, the same run can feel different, and your heart rate will reflect it.

 This is why chasing a specific number often leads to confusion.